 Jake led the winning government team for the 2011 and 2012 DC3 Digital Forensics Challenge.
 He has spoken at numerous events, including the ISSA events, SANS @Night, the DC3 conference, Shmoocon, and Blackhat.

 Jake holds a Bachelor's degree in CIS, a Master's Degree in Information Assurance, and is currently pursuing a PhD in Computer Science.
 His research interests include protocol analysis, binary analysis, malware RE methods, and methods for identifying malware Command and Control (C2) techniques.
 He holds numerous certifications, including GREM, GCFE, GSNA, GCIA, GCIH, GCWN, GPEN, RHCSA, and CISSP.
+Jake is currently a certified instructor for the SANS Institute.

 Listen to Jake discuss "50 Shades of Hidden - Diving deep into code injection " in this SANS webcast that every DFIR professional should listen to.